Hormasji Maneckji Seervai: Writings on history and law

 His most seminal moment was in the Parliamentary Privileges Case (In Re: Keshav Singh), where Seervai, appearing for the U.P.
 Legislature.

-His controversial Partition of India: Legend and Reality (1989) challenged the existing view that blamed the partition of India on M A Jinnah and the Muslim League.
+His controversial Partition of India: Legend and Reality (1989) challenged the existing view that blamed the partition of India on Muhammad Ali Jinnah and the Muslim League.
 He argued that it was the latent bias on the part of Indian National Congress leadership which resulted in partition.
 It is a painstakingly accurate exercise of sifting through the Transfer of Power Papers, apart from dozens of other books on the subject of Partition, after which like a true jurist, Mr. Seervai has given his verdict and it is an interesting verdict but also a journey towards discovering the truth.
-The journey, Seervai says, started for Rajmohan Gandhi with his fascinating inquiry into the life of Mahomed Ali Jinnah in which the author did not shy away from criticising his famous grandfather, Mohandas Gandhi, for introducing religion into politics and for refusing to accommodate the Muslims to share power.
-Rajmohan Gandhi's thesis was considerably developed by Seervai, whose in-depth research and study on the subject came to the conclusion that Congress, rather than Jinnah, was primarily responsible for Partition by not accepting parity for Hindus and Muslims and other safeguards for Muslim interests.
+The journey, Seervai says, started for Rajmohan Gandhi with his fascinating inquiry into the life of Jinnah in which the author did not shy away from criticising his famous grandfather, Mohandas Gandhi, for introducing religion into politics and for refusing to accommodate the Muslims to share power.
+Rajmohan Gandhi's thesis was considerably developed by Seervai, whose in-depth research and study on the subject came to the conclusion that the Congress party, rather than Jinnah, was primarily responsible for Partition by not accepting parity for Hindus and Muslims and other safeguards for Muslim interests.

+Legacy

+Seervai has received various recognitions.
+He was conferred the Padma Vibhushan in 1972.
+In 1981, the British Academy elected Seervai its Corresponding Fellow, a distinction reserved for scholars of the highest academic distinction.
+In 1981, he was awarded the Dadabhai Naoroji Prize.
+In 1982, Seervai was elected Honorary Fellow of the Asiatic Society of Bombay.
+The International Bar Association recognised him as a "Living Legend of Law" in 1994.
+Judge Lord Denning said, "He was a great personality and one of the most learned I have met."

+Seervai has been admired for his personal qualities alongside his legal work.